Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

-This was initially designed for micro pace trading and more geared towards intra-day trading but the principles can be applied to us too as day traders.
+This was initially designed for micro pace investing and more geared towards intra-day trading.
+However, the principles can still be applied to us too as day traders.

 This involves having a maximum of 3 trades a day.
 We are only allowed to enter 3 trades That’s not 3 trades across 1 currency pair, that’s 3 total.

 You’d make pretty sure each trade was a potential winner in both profitability and risk and reward ratios if that were the case.